 Each book in "The Miami Trilogy" series will focus on one of the three themes, and each will have a unique design, editorial, and distribution strategy.

-The first book, Making Good Time, is an anthology of thirty-one Miami transit stories edited by Lynne Barrett and featuring writers such as Richard Blanco, Chantel Acevedo, Diana Abu-Jaber, Jennine Capó Crucet, Les Standiford, and Tom Swick.
+The first book, Making Good Time, is an anthology of thirty-one Miami transit stories edited by Lynne Barrett and featuring writers such as Richard Blanco, Chantel Acevedo, Diana Abu-Jaber, Jennine Capó Crucet, Les Standiford, and Thomas Swick.

 On Monday, December 4th, “The Miami Trilogy” was awarded a grant from the Knight Arts Challenge, created by The John S. and James L. Knight Foundation in order to fund the best ideas for bringing South Florida together through the arts.